 What about that plumber's call?
 If you forget to pay an invoice, your vendors aren't going to be pleased to work with you in the future.
 According to the New Jersey Cooperator, as a property manager, you must wear "many professional hats: human resources pro, administrator, mediator, organizer, social director, project manager, sounding board - sometimes even therapist."
 Make the financial hat easier: manage your invoices more easily with property management software that allows you to file your invoices digitally.
 Choose property management software that synchronizes with your budgeting software so that you can merge your accounting processes with your outgoing invoices.

 Every property manager needs to know that tenants are paying on time.
 Getting tenants to pay on time is one of the foundations of a successful property management business since it ensures that you have enough cash flow to fund your ongoing maintenance and pay the salary of those who work at your business.
 It's also one of those property management tasks that are easy to automate: with an online payment system, your tenants can pay at any time of the day or night, and checks don't get lost in the mail.
 It's also easy for a property manager to track payments when they're completed online.

 3. Respond to Communication Through a Tenant and Owner Portal

 Tenant and owner portals are must-haves for a rental property management company that wants to communicate efficiently.
 Your tenants and owners expect you to track their communications and respond to their needs.
 With a portal, they can track payments, note scheduled visits or maintenance, and see any changes you've made.
 They can also ask questions directly through the portal, which allows you to track threads of conversation more easily.

 4. Accept Applications Online

 If your property management business could benefit from a boost in efficiency, turn to property management software.
 Propertyware is the way to satisfy owners, tenants, vendors, and employees.
-Bring your rental property management business to the next level of service: sign up for a free trial today.
+Bring your rental property management business to the next level of service: view a free tour of Propertyware today.